BJP misusing Delhi officers to target ministers: Manish Sisodia on recovery notice of Rs 163 crore to AAP

 Also Read — AAP gets Rs 163.62 cr recovery notice for political ads

-The recovery notice issued by the Directorate of Information and Publicity (DIP) also includes the interest on the amount and makes it mandatory for the ruling party in Delhi to pay the whole amount within 10 days, the sources said.
+Sisodia said advertisements of BJP Chief Ministers are published in Delhi editions of newspapers and whether the BJP would recover money from them.
+"BJP should stop misusing Delhi's officials to target Delhi Chief Minister Arvind Kejriwal and the ministers of Delhi government," he told a press conference.

-"If the AAP convener fails to do so, all consequential legal action including attachment of the properties of the party shall be taken in time bound manner, as per the earlier order of the Delhi L-G," a source said.
+"Look at the illegitimate use of the unconstitutional control over Delhi's officers -- BJP asked Delhi government's Directorate of Information and Publicity Secretary Alice Vaz (IAS) to issue a notice to recover the cost of advertisements given in outside states from Chief Minister Arvind Kejriwal," he said.

-"Look at the illegitimate use of the unconstitutional control over Delhi's officers -- BJP asked Delhi government's Directorate of Information and Publicity Secretary Alice Vaz (IAS) to issue a notice to recover the cost of advertisements given in outside states from Chief Minister Arvind Kejriwal.
-In Delhi's newspapers, the advertisements of several BJP CMs of other states are published and hoardings of their CMs are all over Delhi.
-Will costs of those be recovered from BJP CMs?"
-Sisodia asked.
+"In Delhi's newspapers, the advertisements of several BJP CMs of other states are published and hoardings of their Chief Ministers are all over Delhi.
+Will the costs of those be recovered from BJP Chief Ministers?" he said.

 दिल्ली के अख़बारों में बीजेपी के तमाम राज्यों के CMs के विज्ञापन छपते हैं, पूरी दिल्ली में इनके CMs के फोटो वाले सरकारी होर्डिंग लगे हैं.